Furnish people with the facts and a more enlightened population will emerge.……..

-A recent survey by the Dutch insurer Aegon, reported that a growing number of workers have accepted that their retirement is less likely to be more of an “abrupt transition” than a “phased” process: http://www.transamericacenter.org/resources/tc_global_survey2012.html
+A recent pension survey by the Dutch insurer Aegon reported that a growing number of workers have accepted that their retirement is less likely to be more of an “abrupt transition” than a “phased” process.

 9,000 workers across Europe and the US were canvassed on their personal expectations for their retirement planning.
 The survey found that more than 60% of respondents anticipate needing part-time jobs after retiring.
 Only 18% claimed that they planned to stop working immediately upon reaching retirement age.
 The survey revealed that:

-- 34% were participants in a ‘money purchase’ scheme with employers making contributions towards their retirement;
+- 34% of the pension survey respondents were participants in a ‘money purchase’ scheme with employers making contributions towards their retirement;

 - 54% believed that their employers or pension funds were more likely to cut back on workplace pension benefits;

-- Of those surveyed, 73% agreed that going forward they would have to actively plan for their retirement;
+- Of those surveyed, 73% agreed that they would have to actively plan for their retirement;

-- The research found that 45% of workers were of the opinion that they needed more financial advice in order to make sense of uncertain investment markets;
+- The research found that 45% of workers believed that they needed more financial advice to make sense of uncertain investment markets;

 - 83% of those surveyed felt that they would need an income of 60% or more of what they currently earn upon retirement;